Synthetic fuels or E-Fuels.

 A major advantage of e-fuels, according to advocates, is that the European car fleet can be made more sustainable without having to completely replace it with electric vehicles.
 Existing petrol or diesel cars can simply fill up with e-fuels.

 Although the idea sounds promising, there are currently hardly any e-fuels available.
-There is currently only one plant in Chile producing e-fuels backed by carmaker Porsche AG, another plant in California that hopes to go into production soon with funding from BMW, and a Norwegian startup working on e-fuels for aviation .
+There is currently only one plant in Chile producing e-fuels backed by carmaker Porsche AG.
+Another plant in California that hopes to go into production soon with funding from BMW.
+And finally, a Norwegian startup working on e-fuels for aviation.
 But given the changed European rules regarding vehicles on e-fuels, these could play an important role in the long term.

-In short, e-fuels are still in the research phase, but they could become more widely available within a few years and also become more affordable.
-Especially when you know that there are also plans to use E-fuels for Formula 1 cars from 2027, the research behind this will get a serious boost.
+In short, e-fuels are still in the research phase.
+However, they could become more widely available within a few years and also become more affordable.
+Especially when you know that there are also plans to use E-fuels for Formula 1 cars from 2027.
+Therefor the research behind this will get a serious boost.

 And what about biofuels such as HVO?

 The biological diesel fuel HVO, hydrogenated vegetable oil, is a renewable diesel that can reduce CO2 emissions by 90% compared to conventional diesel.
-The product is made from residual products from the food industry and is therefore not only better for the environment in terms of emissions, but also ensures that the waste is processed.
-Although this drop-in product is already on the market, it does not yet receive the support from the Belgian government that it deserves.
+The product is made from residual products from the food industry.
+Therefore it is not only better for the environment in terms of emissions.
+But it also ensures that the waste is processed.
+This drop-in product is already on the market.
+Although, it does not yet receive the support from the Belgian government that it deserves.